abgarberpaul/D3-Challenge/README.md

 `app.js`: scatter plot that represents each state with circle elements graphic in the
 * Using D3 techniques

 * PullS data from `data.csv` by using the `d3.csv` function.

 * Includes state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.
+* Create and situates axes and labels to the left and bottom of the chart.

 * Note: use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.